 1. Trying to Read Between the Lines

 Active listening requires you to focus on the actual words and the actual meaning being expressed.
 If something is unclear, ask a clarifying question rather than filling the gap with your own interpretation.
-Leaders who develop this habit consistently report that they learn far more from their conversations than they did when they were mentally editorializing throughout.
+Leaders who develop this habit consistently learn far more from their conversations than they did when they were mentally editorializing throughout.

 2. Judging Before You Hear the Full Picture